BiagioeCarmine/morra-flask/README.md

 Requesting to play with a specific friend will result in the same behaviour as when a match is found at the first request for a queued user.

+#### Preempting criticism

+An apparently dumb design decision is to have a set in Redis to denote a "public queue" that can contain either one or zero users.

+This, though, isn't entirely the case.
+Even though we only support 1v1 matches *right now*, the plan is to support bigger matches, and we don't want to massively change the API and the backend architecture when we decide to switch to that.
+As things are right now, matchmaking doesn't have to change a whole lot: we just add some more data to a user's entry in the queue to specify what kind of matches they're trying to queue for, so we only have to massively overhaul the match playing part which, as painful-sounding and scary as it is, isn't as bad as pretty much rewriting the matchmaking code as well.

 #### Match confirmation